 In 2010, Ambassador Bremer rode across the United States with the Sea to Shining Sea ride from World T.E.A.M..
 The Ambassador has also participated in the Face of America ride from Washington to Gettysburg and the Adventure Team Challenge in Colorado.
 The Ambassador served as the organization’s CEO and President from November 2010 until March 2012.

-Kevin S. Cochie serves as Director of Business Development for NAMMO Inc, a global ammunition and rocket motor corporation from the Kingdom of Norway.
-In his role, he works to broaden NAMMO’s market share in the United States by extending the company’s reach with the Department of Defense, Congress, and Inter-Agencies.
+Kevin S. Cochie serves as Vice President and General Manager, Defense and National Security for Erickson Incorporated, a global aerospace manufacturer and aerial services company.
+Previously, he served as Vice President of Washington Operations and Special Programs for Nammo, a global leader of advanced ammunition and energetics products.
 Prior to joining NAMMO, Mr. Cochie spent 20 years as a Special Operations helicopter pilot in the U.S. Army.
 He served the 160th Special Operations Aviation Regiment (Airborne) in multiple capacities from Company Command to various roles in acquisition, logistics, and technology.
-Mr. Cochie lives in the District of Colombia with his wife, Sara and has a daughter Madison who is a nursing student at Auburn University.
+Mr. Cochie lives in the District of Columbia with his wife, Sara and has a daughter Madison who is a nursing student at Auburn University.

 An avid golfer, when not spending time on the links, Mr. Cochie divides his spare time between Crossfit and Cycling.
 He first became involved in World T.E.A.M. in 2013 after participating in his first Face of America Gettysburg ride.
 He holds a B.S. in Design Engineering and M.S. in Industrial Engineering from the University of Central Florida.